askvrtsv/countries/README.md

-# countries
+# List of countries with currency codes extracted from Wikipedia

-List of countries with currency codes extracted from Wikipedia.
+## Scrape

 ```bash
 make country